-The Group entities may outsource internally and externally a range of activities, particularly in the areas of policy administration, IT, and treasury services, in order to benefit from expertise and efficiencies not practically available in individual operations.
-Each outsourcing arrangement has a functional owner in the senior team who is responsible for the management and first line oversight of the arrangement.
-The procurement function co-ordinates all activities across functions.
+The Group entities may outsource activities internally and externally, particularly in the areas of policy administration, IT and treasury services, in order to benefit from expertise and efficiencies not practically available in individual operations.
+Each outsourcing arrangement has a functional owner in the senior management team who is responsible for the management and first line oversight of the arrangement.
+For external outsourcing, the procurement function co-ordinates activities across functions.

 All outsourcing is subject to the requirements of the outsourcing policy, which ensures that all outsourcing arrangements are subject to appropriate due diligence, approval, written agreements and on-going monitoring, and that the risks associated with entering outsourcing arrangements are effectively managed.
-The outsourcing policy applies to all outsourcing agreements and covers the requirements for both external outsourcing and intra-group outsourcing.